alfredoFerreiraAssis/alfredoFerreiraAssis.github.io/_posts/fiberrush/fibrrush.md

 1. The race script places the legitimate `upgrade_ok.sh` at `/tmp/upgrade.sh`.
 2. The OMCI client sends UPGRADE_ONU pointing to `/tmp/upgrade.sh`.
 3. The daemon validates the signed script (passes HMAC check).
-4. During the 120 ms sleep, the race loop will eventually have swapped the path to the evil script.
+4. During the 25 ms sleep, the race loop may have pulsed the path to the evil script.
 5. The daemon executes the now-replaced file as root.

 After a successful race (may take a few attempts):